5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

    Setting `('DotAll' 1)` might make sense for the third search pattern (`foo`) but it would under certain circumstances prevent the first two search patterns from working, therefore we _must_ use the `\N` syntax for those patterns.

-1. `'''\N*'''` catches all text --- that is everything between quotes --- and for that text `&` is specified as replacement.
+1. `'''\N*'''` catches all text --- that is everything between quotes --- and for that text `&` is specified as a replacement.

    Now `&` stands for the matching text, therefore nothing will change at all but the matching text _won't participate in any further actions!_ In other words: everything between quotes is left alone.